denysdovhan/bash-handbook/README.md

 * ["Bourne-Again SHell manual"](https://www.gnu.org/software/bash/manual/) in many formats, including HTML, Info, TeX, PDF, and Texinfo.
 Hosted at <https://www.gnu.org/>.
 As of 2016/01, this covers version 4.3, last updated 2015/02/02.
 * [Bash 3.2 Man page](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/bash.1.html) hosted at Apple's Mac Developer Library site.
 As of 2016/01, this covers version 3.2, last updated 2006/09/28.

+# Other resources

+* [shellcheck](https://github.com/koalaman/shellcheck) is a static analysis tool for shell scripts.
+You can either use it from a web page at [www.shellcheck.net](http://www.shellcheck.net/) or run it from the command line.
+Installation instructions are on the [koalaman/shellcheck](https://github.com/koalaman/shellcheck) github repository page.

 # License